Announcing The Winner of Our Financial Literacy Scholarship (Spring 2022)

 There are many reasons why you may want to choose a consumer proposal in Saskatchewan over bankruptcy:

-Protection from creditors without losing assets – A consumer proposal will help protect you from your creditors that you still owe money to, without having to lose all of your assets.
+Protection from creditors without losing assets – A consumer proposal will help protect you from your creditors to whom you still owe money, without having to lose all of your assets.
 In the case of bankruptcy, you can still get protection from potential lawsuits, but you stand to lose some of your valuable assets, including equity in your home and vehicle.

 Payments are manageable – There aren’t any pre-set standards as far as how much you will need to pay for a consumer proposal.
 Instead, you make a proposal to all of your creditors, which is typically a percentage of your debt.
 The payment you are obligated to make reflects your ability to pay and your income.
 You should be able to qualify for a consumer proposal, as long as your income is steady and reliable.
 Generally speaking, a consumer proposal payment will be scheduled around a timeline of anywhere between 48 to 60 months.